The Blair Witch Project – Genius Viral Marketing Campaign Made $248,6 Million From The $60k Budget (8 min read)

 - July 1999 – the movie was released in cinemas.

-Perfect storytelling – the Blair Witch Project marketing
+What was the Blair Witch Project marketing strategy? - Perfect storytelling

 They made the website the core of the whole Blair Witch Project marketing.
 In 1999 the internet was still a new thing.